Syamsurizal

-Syamsurizal (born 25 June 1955) is an Indonesian politician who served as a member of the House of Representatives from 2019 to 2024, representing the Riau I electoral district.
-He formerly served as 12th Regent of Bengkalis Regency from 2000 until 2010.
-Syamsurizal is a member of the United Development Party, and is currently serving as Vice Chairman of the Second Commission.
+Syamsurizal (born 25 June 1955) is an Indonesian politician.
+He served as a member of the House of Representatives from 2019 to 2024, representing the Riau I electoral district.
+Syamsurizal formerly served as 12th Regent of Bengkalis Regency from 2000 until 2010 and is a member of the United Development Party, currently serving as Vice Chairman of the Second Commission.